Have you started your seeds this year?

 - For each seed variety that you plan on starting, simply fill out a line in the chart, including the seed type and variety and the (recommended) number of weeks to start your seeds indoors, prior to transplanting out (this is written on the back of the seed packet).

-- When most seeds of one variety have germinated, fill in germination date, including the final number of seedlings you are left with.
+- When most seeds of one variety have germinated, fill in their germination date, including the final number of seedlings you are left with.

 - Using the Outdoor Planting Calculator, find the correct transplanting out date and add it to the schedule.